Abjad/abjad/abjad/docs/source/for_beginners/more_about_abjad.rst

 ------------

 How does Python suddenly know what musical notes are?
-And how to make musical score?
+And how to make a musical score?

 Use Python's ``dir()`` built-in to get a sense of the answer: